Kevin Warsh sworn in as new US Fed chair

 - list 4 of 4NYC launches lottery for $50 World Cup football tickets

-Warsh, 56, will lead the central bank at a time when its independence has come under scrutiny amid political pressure on the historically nonpartisan institution.
+Warsh, 56, will lead the central bank at a time when its independence has come under scrutiny amid political pressure on the historically non-partisan institution.

 US President Donald Trump, aware of that critique, in his opening remarks said, “I want Kevin to be totally independent and do a great job.
 Don’t look at me and don’t look at anybody.
-Just do your own job.”
+Just do your own job”.

 During his confirmation hearing before the Senate Banking Committee, ahead of a vote by the full Senate, Democratic Senator Elizabeth Warren accused Warsh of being a “sock puppet” for Trump.
-Warsh denied the allegations and claimed that he would remain independent in his monetary policy decisions.
+Warsh denied the allegations and said he would remain independent in his monetary policy decisions.

 When Joe Biden was president, Warsh advocated against cutting interest rates, but changed his tune when Trump took office.
 In December 2025, Trump said that he would only appoint someone to lead the central bank who agreed with him on cutting rates.